Client Liaison

-Client Liaison is an Australian indie pop duo made up of vocalist Monte Morgan, and keyboardist and producer Harvey Miller.
+Client Liaison are an Australian indie pop duo made up of vocalist Monte Morgan, and keyboardist and producer Harvey Miller.
 The pair first came to prominence in 2012 after the release of their first music video "End of the Earth", and went on to release a self-titled EP in 2014, and studio album Diplomatic Immunity in 2016.
 Their second studio album, Divine Intervention was released on 1 October 2021.

 Background

 Origins

 Client Liaison was formed in Melbourne in 2009 by former Geelong Grammar schoolmates Monte Morgan (born 1985) and Harvey Miller (born 22 May 1988).

 Influenced by late '80s and early '90s electronic and house music, the pair produces a style of music described by them as "faux-fi", and incorporate a similar 1980s Australia theme into their personas.
 As part of this image, the pair draw a wide range of Australian references into their performances and music videos, and often make reference to brands such Ansett, Foster's, and Diners Club, and have named Tina Arena and John Farnham as being amongst the many influences on their music.

 When performing live, the duo expands to include Miller's brother Geordie Miller on guitar and saxophone, and former Triple J Hack presenter (2011-2019) Tom Tilley, whom Miller had met through a previous girlfriend, on bass.

 Both Monte and Harvey attended the private Geelong Grammar School.
 The former is the son of executive-chairman of Roy Morgan Research, Gary Morgan, the latter is the son of director George T. Miller.
 The duo bases themselves in a Collins Street office space owned by Morgan's father's company.

 Morgan studied general arts at the University of Melbourne.
 Miller, who studied fine arts at the Victorian College of the Arts, frequently uses the postnominal AO after his name, describing himself as a "self-appointed" member of the Order of Australia — he is not, in reality, a member.